 Health Consequences of Obstructive Sleep Apnea (OSA)

-What happens if OSA is not treated?
+What happens if Obstructive Sleep Apnea is not treated?

 • Chronic sleepiness (Excessive Daytime Sleepiness-EDS).